tcbenchstack/tcbench/docs.material/tcbench/install.md

 conda activate tcbench
 ```

-Then simply install via pip
+tcbench is [availabe on pypi](https://pypi.org/project/tcbench/) so you install it via pip
 ```
 python -m pip install tcbench
 ```